Afterward: Farewell

 Not knowing how much time remained, I first shared my meditations on my blog, The Twilight Journal.
 Now, with gratitude to my agent and editor, they will soon become a book, What Remains Is Radiant, published by Godine Press.
 I hope many who face life’s hardships find comfort in these words, painstakingly spelled out with my eyes.

 Rather than surrender to the despair of being imprisoned in my own body—confined to a patch of woods and three downstairs rooms—I chose to think of the countless others trapped by body, mind, or circumstance.
 From that reflection, I planted the seeds of Radiant Book Giving, a nonprofit offering the medicine of literature to those who need it most.
+Although still young, this nonprofit has already donated over 1,000 appropriate, high-quality, brand-new books to children’s hospitals, supporting sick children and their worried parents.

 After all, once I am gone, to whom does legacy matter?